motto813/FEM-coursework/deep-js-foundations/exercises/ex2-scoping/README.md

 	- should certain variable declarations be contained in explicit blocks of scope?

 4. **BONUS:** How would you describe to a coworker or boss the improvements in readability after applying your knowledge of scoped declarations to this code?
 Write out a few sentences.

+    - Using the block scope where the projectId is saved to the project entry object lets the reader know that the projectId indeed just has that purpose.
+    - Using consts for the literal values tells the reader what the literal value means when it occurs in the code.
+Consts for the html templates makes sense as they are strings and shouldn't ever change.
+    - Using the block scope for handleClick makes it obvious where it's used in initUI.
+Naming the callback function for handleClick describes exactly what it's doing.